Poggibonsi

 Poggibonsi is a town in the province of Siena, Tuscany, Central Italy.
-It is located on the River Elsa and is the main centre of the Valdelsa Valley.
+It is located on the Elsa River and is the main town of the Valdelsa Valley.

 History

-The area around Poggibonsi was already settled in the Neolithic age, although the first traces of civilisation dates from Etruscan-Roman age, attested by a series of necropolises and by placenames such as "Talciona" or "Marturi" (from the Etruscan name of Mars).
+The area around Poggibonsi was already settled in the Neolithic age, although the earliest evidence of civilisation dates from Etruscan-Roman age, as shown by several necropolises and by placenames such as "Talciona" or "Marturi" (from the Etruscan name of Mars).